mahrud/atom-macaulay2/.github/ISSUE_TEMPLATE.md

 <!-- Make sure you have first reset Atom to defaults and re-installed
-platformio-ide-terminal before filling any reports.
+atom-macaulay2 before filling any reports.
 Tick the appropriate box by adding an x in between the [] to ID the status-->
 - [ ] I have reset Atom to defaults prior to submitting report.
 - [ ] I have not reset Atom to defaults prior to submitting report.